LuciusColt/CAIN/content/Lore/Case File NA-279.2.md

 **Personnel Notes**:
 *   **Sakuma Hakuba**: Demonstrated sound initial judgment and ability use.
 However, acquiesced to the catastrophic "bait" plan.
 His performance in the subsequent retreat under duress was adequate.
 *   **Biggby**: Caused unnecessary injury to a poi during interrogation.
 Failed to provide effective support during the TWIN engagement beyond initial temporal freeze.
-*   **Lilith Belladonna**: Showed courage in retrieving McGee Jr. but failed to exercise command judgment in discouraging the reckless plan.
+*   **Lilith Belladonna**: Showed courage in retrieving McGee Jr. but failed to exercise good judgment in discouraging the reckless plan.
 *   **Paco Bell**: Contributed minimally, prioritizing self-preservation during the engagement.
 *   **Johnny McGee Jr.**: Actions directly led to the compromise of the bait operation and his own critical injury.
 New physiological mutation requires evaluation.